softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ![open intellij](open-intellij.png)

-You should not see a folder named `chess` inside your IntelliJ project view; only the items *inside* the `chess` folder should be visible.
-If you do see a `chess` folder, check that you haven't opened a parent directory by mistake.
 You can confirm that the modules are set up correctly by going to **File > Project Structure > Modules** and verifying that only `client`, `server`, and `shared` are listed.
 Feel free to ask a TA for help if your structure looks different.

 ![verify modules](verify-modules.png)